illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/Readme.md

 **Note**: DYNAP-SE1 software is written and tested to operate under **Ubuntu**.
 However, it is possible to enable partial or even full functionality on **MacOS** or on Windows using **WSL**. _The latter options, however, may raise system-specific problems and are not the priority of the development._

-The following sections cover installation, setup and of the DYNAP-SE1 software framework:
+The following sections cover installation, setup and usage of the DYNAP-SE1 software framework:

+- [About the DYNAP-SE1 chip]
 - [Access to DYNAP-SE1 chips](#access-to-dynap-se1-boards)
 - [Getting started](#getting-started)
 - [Installation]()